solidusio/solidus/README.md

 ```

 **Note: The master branch is not guaranteed to ever be in a fully functioning
 state.
-It is unwise to use this branch in a production system you care deeply
+It is too risky to use this branch in production.**
-about.**

 By default, the installation generator (`rails g spree:install`) will run
 migrations as well as adding seed and sample data.
 This can be disabled using